+before further runs are permitted.

 0 to 70 MPH Any tire designed for motorcycle

 use is permitted.

 71 to 130 MPH Production tires with a speed

 rating of H or higher.

 131 to 150 MPH Production tires with a speed

 rating of V or higher.

 151 MPH+ Production tires with a speed rating

-of ZR or special tires for racing as designated by the manufacturer.
-Production tires with a speed rating of V, if shaved, can be used up to with hard rubber compounds and reducing the tread thickness by 2/3 by carefully shaving the tread provides the best results.
+of ZR or special tires for racing as

+designated by the manufacturer.

+Production tires with a speed rating

+of V, if shaved, can be used up to

+200 MPH.

+200 MPH + Experience has shown that using tires

+with hard rubber compounds and

+reducing the tread thickness by 2/3 by

+carefully shaving the tread provides

+the best results.

+265 MPH+ Contestants shall use LSR or other